coolbeachball/coolbeachball/README.md

 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on GitHub
-- ❤️ and I love doing websites
+- ❤️ and I love doing web design
 - 💌 I will be happy to hear your feedback
 - 💥 fun fact!
 I know HTML, CSS, Bootstrap and a bit of JavaScript!